by Dawne Massey

 Topics: Burglary/Theft, First District

-The NOPD is investigating a fatal shooting that occurred yesterday (Oct.
-4) in the 3700 block of Ulloa Street that claimed the lives of three victims and wounded two more.
+The NOPD is investigating a fatal double shooting that occurred today (February 19, 2017) in the 1500 block of Canal Street.

 ...in your inbox.